seamplex/feenox/doc/README.markdown

 ## Software requirements specifications

-The FeenoX project starts as an offer to an imaginary “request for quotations” that defines [software requirements specifications][2] for a computational tool.
+The FeenoX project starts as an offer to an imaginary “request for quotations” that defines [software requirements specifications][software requirements specifications1] for a computational tool.

-  [2]: srs.md
+  [software requirements specifications1]: ./srs.md

 ## Software design specifications

-The “quotation” to the above tender is given in a [software design specifications][3] document that explains the design decisions and features included in FeenoX.
+The “quotation” to the above tender is given in a [software design specifications][software design specifications2] document that explains the design decisions and features included in FeenoX.

-  [3]: sds.md

-## FAQ

-Read the [Frequently Asked Questions][] before asking what has already been answered.

-  [Frequently Asked Questions]: FAQ.md
+  [software design specifications2]: ./sds.md

 ## History